Jolt-Design/DB-Find-and-Replace/README.md

 # Jolt DB Find and Replace

+## Premise

+This runs a copy of [Search Replace DB by Interconnectit](https://github.com/interconnectit/Search-Replace-DB/) in Docker.
+See the readme in `./src/README.md` for advanced usage.

 ## Usage

 1. Put a dump of the database you want to work on in the db-seed-input folder